Visiting Norway in Summer

-While winter has the Northern Lights, summer has the midnight sun.
-In some parts, you can enjoy up to 18 hours of daylight so here's how to make the most of visiting Norway in Summer.
+While winter has the Northern Lights, summer has the midnight sun – In some parts, you can enjoy up to 18 hours of daylight.
+Read on to learn how to make the most of visiting Norway in Summer, or discover the best time to visit for you.

 Spend time on the water exploring the Svalbard Islands when the weather is good from February to October, and you’ll likely spot a variety of birds, walruses, whales and polar bears.
 But it’s in the months when the midnight sun is up, from May to August, that your chances of seeing Norway’s wildlife increase greatly.
 A summertime cruise could include sightings of seals and walruses, while visiting onshore gives you the chance to see grazing herds of reindeer.